greyhoundforty/ibm_pxe_terraform/README.md

     - Copy Ubuntu ISO files to PXE Dir
     - Update the dnsmasq configuration
     - Configure DHCP settings
- - Create a support ticket to have the VSIs private IP set as the DHCP helper address on the router.
+ - Create a support ticket to have the VSIs private IP set as the DHCP helper address on the VLAN.
  - Deploy a NO OS server and test if it properly PXE boots.

 ## Todos
  - [x] Switch from DHCP and TFTP to dnsmasq as it has built in TFTP support and is more robust (Ansible)
- - [ ] Look at recursive copy [issue]()
+ - [ ] Look at recursive copy [issue](https://github.com/greyhoundforty/ibm_pxe_terraform/issues/3)